 Cold Weather Tips

 We have hens waiting to be homed all year round and the vast majority cope with the environmental change with no trouble at all.
-In order to give new hens the best care in winter months here are our top 10 tips which will ensure your new birds are comfortable.
+In order to give new hens the best care during winter months, here are our top 10 tips to make sure your new birds are comfortable.
 (NB: Established hens should have sufficient feather coverage to provide ample protection.)

 - Ex-bats may need physically picking up and putting under shelter for the first day or two if the weather is bad, as well as lifting into their coop at bedtime.
 (Newly released ex-bats can easily catch cold if they stand out in the cold and wet.)